gordalina/hush/README.md

 Run `mix deps.get` to install it.

-Some providers may need to initialize applications to function correctly.
+Some providers may need to initialize applications or even start processes to function correctly.
 The providers will be explicit about whether they need to be loaded at startup or not. `GcpSecretsManager` unlike `SystemEnvironment` is one such example.
 To load the provider you need to configure it like so. **Note:** `SystemEnvironment` does not need to be loaded at startup.

 ```elixir
 # config/config.exs